Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 In Desk-lang:

-- It's a true pure functional language because every side effect is always tracked by the type system.
+- It's something like a true pure functional language because every side effect is always tracked by the type system.
 - Its strong type-inference system covers effects.
 - Effects are distinguished by input/output type.
 - `perform` and `continue` are symmetric ("resuming a continuation" is also "performing an effect").